 “Lifestyle” encompasses all the things your community offers that enhance your residents’ lives and define your brand.
 It’s your community’s personality personified by your residents.
 Sophisticated, laid-back, casual, elegant, fun-loving and adventurous can all describe the type of lifestyle in your community.

-It is important to highlight the lifestyle people will find when they visit.
+It is important to highlight the lifestyle people will find when they visit in your senior living advertising.
 For example, someone looking for an adventurous lifestyle with access to outdoor activities would not be a good fit for a sophisticated community marked by elegance and ease.

 On the other hand, someone looking for a place with formal dinners and a focus on culture likely would not enjoy Latitude Margaritaville’s “no worries” atmosphere.

 An important lifestyle feature is pet-friendliness.
 Baby Boomers and Gen X comprise more than 50% of all pet owners.
 By not highlighting that you’re a pet-friendly community, you’re missing out on an important—and highly desired—differentiator.